 The next question is how much more information we get out of quantitative methods compared to other intuitive, philosophical or categorical tools.
 This is hard to measure exactly as, by definition, non-quantitative tools resist analysis of their effectiveness.
 But we do know that without care human thinking is riddled with biases and bad heuristic thinking.
 Most people will spend just as much money to save 2000 or 200,000 birds from an oil spill.
 This is typical of how we think.
 This means that interventions which seem intuitively good end up having no effect or even causing harm.

 Different philosophical schools or other non-quantitative tools of analysis are not obviously good at combating these biases.
 Consider economics, academics who use non-quantitative approaches are as varied as Marxists and Friedmanites.
 There is nowhere close to this diversity in quantitative econometrics.
 Which begs the question of how confident the Friedmanite can realistically be that they are even close to a right answer.
-The light of quantification is
+The light of quantification is very bright indeed.

 For a non-quantifiable intervention to be a sensible choice we have to be confident that we do not need the bright light of quantification.
 What interventions from hard to quantify areas like political lobbying do you expect to be 1000 times more effective than a typical measure in something like public health?
 Comments are open for thoughts on that or any other part of this post.